tsaklidis/miniurl.gr/README.md

 ---

-> MiniURL: Because your links deserve to be short and sweet.
+> Because your links deserve to be short and sweet.